MacDoland/technical-test-front-end-main/README.md

 * 3D turbine should reset the blade back to position on "View Blade", some times it doesn't

-* test coverage - I've included a number of tests but I definitely haven't covered all components
+* test coverage - I've included a number of tests but I definitely haven't covered everything I would like to.
+I have basic component tests covering all of my page components but I would normally want to work from the bottom up and ensure I had tests for all my sub components and helper functions.